 Confection takes security very seriously.
 Our application uses a progressive, security-oriented stack that helps protect user information and other sensitive data.
 Here are a few highlights:

 At a high level, this means we incentivize developers around the world to discover vulnerabilities for us, use no local passwords or credit card numbers, and store all data on a world-class cloud PaaS with engineered security controls at every layer.
+It also means we rely on world-class PaaS and CRM vendors to secure our data.
+We’ve intentionally offloaded physical and digital security to these vendors because they have far more resources than we do and can do a far better job than we can.
+In addition to these relationships, we maintain a cyber liability insurance policy that covers us against a variety of network security and privacy injury liabilities.

 We also place strict controls on our team’s access to application data.
 We’re committed to ensuring that sensitive data is not seen by anyone who should not have access to it.
 Routine operations require that some teammates have access to systems that store and process sensitive data (eg., to fix a bug).
 These individuals are prohibited from using these permissions to view sensitive data unless it is necessary to do so.
 Our technical controls and audit policies log any access to sensitive data.